How to choose a base for your shed

 If you’re setting a Slab Base, click the title above to download our guide and see how to best go about doing so.

 For our heavy duty cladded sheds and garages we recommend that you fit them on a rebate slab.

-Instructions for Cladded Shed & Garages are linked below
+Instructions for laying a rebated slab base for a Cladded Shed & Garages are linked below

 Rebated Slab Guidelines for Cladded Sheds